 About Me: People, Product & User Experiences

-I'm currently a technology executive and product, user experience leader in the big data, machine learning B2B SaaS space.
-I lead teams by trusting and empowering them.
-I've written code and created accessible-friendly, digital experiences for small-to-large, innovative shops, like Tesla.
-I value life-long learning and cultivate inclusive, diverse workplaces accordingly.
+I'm a people, tech and partnership-oriented leader.
+I recruit and lead teams by trusting and empowering them; I value life-long learning; I've written code and created accessible, digital experiences for small-to-large, innovative shops, like Tesla; and, I believe in creating access opportunities to education and mentorship and cultivating inclusive, diverse workplaces.

-I have a reputation with coworkers and stakeholders of being team-oriented, influencing across an organization in getting things done collaboratively with cross-functional teams, and of being a reliable and reflective, hands-on leader: knowing how much and when to get involved on a tactical matter, and when to defer judgment, trust and responsibility to others on the ground to steer the team's trajectory toward desired outcomes.
+I have a reputation with coworkers and stakeholders of being team-oriented and influencing across an organization with getting things done collaboratively.
+I am reliable and reflective, and my approach is to be an active, empowering leader: knowing how much and when to get involved on a tactical matter, while deferring judgment, trust and responsibility to others on the ground to steer the team's trajectory toward desired outcomes.

 - Model 3 Unveiling 🙌🏽✨